 Nausea and vomiting

-This is an overview of CAM treatments that have been evaluated by CAM Cancer for cardiovascular adverse events.
+This is an overview of CAM treatments that have been evaluated by CAM Cancer for nausea and vomiting.
 The CAM treatments have been categorized according to the currently available level of evidence.
-Please click on the different categories to view the assessment efficacy and safety of the outcomes.
-Please note that this is not a list of recommended treatments.
+Click on the different categories to view an assessment of these treatments.
+Please note that this is not a list of recommended treatments and does not suggest that these treatments are safe or effective.

 Back to the A-Z overview of symptoms/ outcomes